 Try Solo Travelling

 Over the years, I’ve thought about losing grip on my life too.
 When I was working in England (after completing my post-graduation) I was being paid more than I ever could in India, particularly during the early years of my career.
 Yet I wasn’t content.
-So after a year and a half of a constant mind-fuck, I moved back to India, hoping for a positive shift in life.
+So after a few years of a constant mind-fuck, I returned to India, hoping for a positive shift in life.
 I thought by staying closer to the people I knew, the world would change.
-But nothing happened.
-I was still constantly regretting about where my monotonous life was heading.
+But nothing changed.
+I returned to India and I was still constantly regretting about where my monotonous life was heading.

-Solo Travelling Brings About A Slow But A Constant Change
+Solo Travelling Brings A Slow And A Constant Change

-My transformation from someone who always preferred the security of four-walls and staying close to his family and friends to someone who now carelessly wanders across cities finds his own way, and turn strangers into friends was a slow and a steady process.
-It happened constantly over time.
+I am more confident and outspoken now.
+And this transformation from someone who always preferred the security of four-walls and staying close to his family and friends to someone who now carelessly wanders across cities finding his own way, and turning strangers into friends happened over time.

 Solo Travelling: A Self-Development Tool

-I remember when I planned my first ever cross-continent trip to South East Asia I was scared more than ever.
-I didn’t speak Thai or Cambodian, and to make it tougher, I had no one receiving me at the Bangkok airport.
-Now, under a tight and a limited budget, I had to navigate my way, ask people the most cost-efficient way to get to the city centre, try different sign languages, and make sure no one rips me off because I behaved like a hopeless tourist.
-Later, after reaching the hostel, new challenges appeared — of making friends in the dormitory and getting around and sightseeing the city.
+I remember when I planned my first ever cross-continent trip to South East Asia I was literally scared.
+I didn’t speak Thai or Cambodian, and to make it worse, I had no one receiving me at the Bangkok airport.
+Now, under a tight and a limited budget, I had to navigate my way, try different sign languages and ask people the most cost-efficient way to get to the city centre.
+Later, after reaching the hostel, new challenges appeared — of making friends in the hostel dorm and getting around and sightseeing.

-By the time I left Bangkok, after a few weeks of hopeless wandering, I improved communicating in situations where I didn’t know the local language, learned how to turn strangers into friends, fill my stomach when I didn’t understand the food, and solve a slew of problems that came up during my stay.
+But by the time I left Bangkok, I improved communicating in situations where I didn’t know the local language, learned what’s best Thai food, and solved a slew of problems that came up during my stay.

 In just one trip, I got better at communication, problem-solving, patience, speaking sign languages, and being more confident about situations I wasn’t ready for.
 Why?
 Because I had no option.
-It was all needed for the survival.
+It was needed to survive.